 In yoga not only are your hands used to hold certain postures, but there is also an intentional hand placement in the yogic tradition known as mudras.
 Mudras are specific positions of the hands and fingers to produce particular energies in the body, mind, and spirit.

 When visiting Bali and Thailand the significance of hand expressions during the traditional dance is mesmerizing.
 Their ability to isolate the fingers bringing them together and apart while dancing, boggles the mind.
-In both of these cultures, people bring their hands together in prayer position as a way of greeting and as a sign of humility.
+In both of these cultures, people bring their hands together in prayer position as a way of greeting others (instead of a handshake or hug) and it is also a sign of humility.